IvanLoke/websiteBlocker/README.md

 ## 🛠️ How It Works

+- Information for blocked sites and schedules are stored in yaml in configs folder
-- The tool modifies the `/etc/hosts` file to block specified websites.
+- The tool modifies the `/etc/hosts` file to block specified websites based on the yaml configs
 - Websites are redirected to `localhost`, preventing them from loading via the local DNS server.

 ## 📖 Instructions